-(See figure 5).
-FIGURE 5.
-Total Council Expenditure by Department

-A summary of the large capital projects where capital expenditure has been delayed or deferred in 2017/2018 is listed below in table 3.
+(See figure 5 on page 33).
+A summary of the large capital projects where capital expenditure has been delayed or deferred in 2017/2018 is listed in Table 3 (see page 33).

 In recent years Council has experienced significant delays in implementing capital projects on time and spending the full budget for capital works.
 We have been working hard to be able to successfully deliver more of the programme in the year planned.
 In 2017/2018 we underspent our capital budget by \$2.47 million (approximately 5.75%) which is a substantial improvement in performance.